LOCAL GOVERNMENT

 Tower Hamlets 2021 Council voted to hold referendum following citizen petition

 The former Conservative-led coalition government legislated for referendums to be held in May 2012 on the introduction of elected mayor posts in England’s 10 largest cities, with only Bristol assenting to the proposal (a city referendum which backed abolishing the office was later held in May 2022).
-It also introduced directly elected Police and Crime Commissioners to replace England’s police authorities (previously centrally-appointed boards) from November 2012.
-In London, Greater Manchester and West Yorkshire this is a mayoral function, however.
+It also introduced directly elected Police and Crime Commissioners to replace England’s police authorities (previously centrally-appointed boards) in November 2012.
+In London, Greater Manchester, West Yorkshire and York/North Yorkshire this is a mayoral function, however.

 There are no directly elected mayors in Scotland, Wales or Northern Ireland.
 The devolved governments of Scotland and Northern Ireland have chosen not to introduce the system, while in Wales only one local referendum on introducing an elected mayor has been held to date.